12brendon34/Dying-Light-ResourcePack-Tools/README.md

-# Dying-Light-The-Beast-Resource-Pack-Extractor
-Dumps Dying Light The Beast RP6 files.
+# Tools for working with Dying Light The Beast Resources.

-# MSH tool
-Reads .MSH files, Produces .gltf
+## Dying Light (.rpack) extractor
+Dumps .DDS
+Dumps .MSH
+Dumps .ANM2
+and dumps other formats raw